 - user-defined criteria (fish-stop).

 The logic is similar to that used in 3DEC and also permits the simulation of joints embedded within blocks, whereas joint commands would truncate (remove) joint segments that fall within blocks.
 This is achieved by cutting a construction joint in the same position/orientation as the fracture until it intersects the model boundary or another joint.
 Different properties can then be assigned to the contacts falling on fractures (e.g., zero cohesion) and "solid" rock (e.g., contacts outside of fractures are ‘glued’).
 New plot items for working with DFNs, including stereonet and rosette charts, have also been added.
 The DFN logic is fully supported by both commands and FISH functions.
-Below is a plot of a simulated uniaxial compression test with the sample incorporating DFN-generated jointing.
+Below are two videos of a simulated uniaxial compression test with the sample incorporating DFN-generated jointing.
 In the first video two cracks are added to a specimen which is then divided into a series of voronoi blocks to represent the intact rock while permiting new cracks to form.
 Displacement contours, joint states (failure modes), and an axial-displacment versus axial stress chart are shown.